endernewton/tf-faster-rcnn/README.md

   ```
   **Note**: VGG16 testing probably requires 4G memory, so if you are using GPUs with a smaller memory capacity, please install it with CPU support only.
 Refer to [Issue 25](https://github.com/endernewton/tf-faster-rcnn/issues/25).

-  Demo with Resnet (experimental) if you have downloaded those and placed them in the proper locations:
+  Demo with Resnet101 if you have downloaded those and placed them in the proper locations:
    ```Shell
   # at reposistory root
   GPU_ID=1